-The Golden Eagle Audubon Society (GEAS) became southwest Idaho’s chapter of the National Audubon Society in 1972.
-We began as a group of birders who wanted to provide opportunities for people with mutual interests in nature and the out-of-doors to gather together, get acquainted, and have fun.
-In the 32 years since the organization formally began, GEAS has continued to grow and expand in our mission.
-For years GEAS has supported many conservation actions, advocated for the protection of birds and their habitats, contributed to multiple citizen science projects, educated adults and children about birds, and continued to provide cost-free opportunities to enjoy nature.
-GEAS members and leaders have helped shape many special places in southwestern Idaho including the Boise River Greenbelt, Hulls Gulch Reserve, Hyatt Hidden Lakes Reserve, and Blacks Creek Bird Reserve.
+Golden Eagle Audubon Society (GEAS) became southwest Idaho’s chapter of the National Audubon Society in 1972, founded by a group of birders who wanted to provide opportunities for people to explore nature together.
+GEAS has continued to expand our mission to include conservation of public lands and the protection of birds and their habitats, citizen science, educational programs for youth and adults, and providing cost-free opportunities to enjoy nature.
+Our members have helped to shape many special places in southwestern Idaho including the Boise River Greenbelt, Hulls Gulch Reserve, Hyatt Hidden Lakes Reserve, and Blacks Creek Bird Reserve.

 The Golden Eagle Audubon Society is dedicated to building an understanding, appreciation, and respect for the natural world in order to conserve and restore natural ecosystems for birds and other wildlife.